Skip to contents

 labs(

-subtitle = "Canary Islands on the true location",
+subtitle = "Canary Islands in their true location",

 caption = giscoR::gisco_attributions()